jfrog/setup-jfrog-cli/README.md

 ### Crating the Configuration on Your Local Machine
 1. Make sure JFrog CLI version **1.29.0** or above is installed on your local machine by running ```jfrog -v```.
 2. Configure the details of the Artifactory server by running ```jfrog rt c```.
 3. Export the details of the Artifactory server you configured, using the server ID you chose.
-Do this by running ```jfrog rt v export <SERVER ID>```.
+Do this by running ```jfrog rt c export <SERVER ID>```.
 4. Copy the generated token to the clipboard and save it as a secret on Github.

 ### Using the Secret in the Workflow